- Introduction

 - All sources of income—which can be demonstrated by documents such as Notice of Assessment (NOA) and bank statements.
 While debt to income ratios will not be considered, most lenders will want evidence that the borrower is able to afford to make all mortgage payments.

 - All financial assets—which can include other real estate, stock portfolios, RRSPs and other investments.
-In some cases, these additional assets can be considered for collateral on a private mortgage loan.
+In some cases, these additional assets can be considered collateral on a private mortgage loan.

 Different Types of Private Mortgage Loans